T3l3sc0p3/t3l3sc0p3.github.io/_posts/2025-04-30-ctf-cit-2025-web-writeup.md

   path: banner.png
 ---

-Recently, I cleared all web challenges in CTF@CIT 2025 and this is my writeup about it.
+Recently, I cleared all web challenges in CTF@CIT 2025 and this is my writeup about that.
 Hope you like it~

 ## Breaking Authentication (750 pts)